CI/CD for PHP Projects: Getting Started

 Adding Code Quality Checks

-Beyond tests, enforce code quality standards automatically in the CI pipeline.
+Beyond tests, enforcing code quality standards automatically in the CI pipeline helps maintain consistency across your codebase.
 PHPStan and Psalm perform static analysis to find type errors, undefined variables, and potential bugs before they reach production.
-These tools catch problems that unit tests might miss, such as type mismatches or accessing properties that may not exist.
+These tools catch problems that unit tests might miss, such as type mismatches or accessing properties that may not exist on an object.

 - name: Run PHPStan static analysis